ProCode2/create-rs-project/README.md

 - Create Issues about bug reports, feature requests.
 - Open pull requests with any feature you'd like this project to have.
-  - for now there are no restrictons on what PRs should be opened as long as they solve an issue or add a feture.
+  - for now there are no restrictons on what PRs should be opened as long as they solve an issue or add a feature.

 # Let your Rescript friends know!